Updated June 11, 2026

 Pick Your Model

-Three models.
+Four models.
 Different strengths.
 Here's the honest breakdown.

-2. Sonnet 4 and Opus 4 retire June 15.
-Deprecated April 14.
-Migrate Sonnet 4 → Sonnet 4.6.
-Migrate Opus 4 → Opus 4.7.
+1. Sonnet 4 + Opus 4 retire June 15.
+Migrate Sonnet 4 → Sonnet 4.6, Opus 4 → Opus 4.8.

-→ Full migration guide: Claude API Deadlines
+→ Full migration guide: /deadlines

 ⚡ The Intern